jfletcher-nuxeo/cvs-dashboard/cvs-dashboard-plugin/README.md

-# About Nuxeo Case Management Workflow Dashboards Plugin
+# About CVS Dashboard Plugin

-This Nuxeo plugin uses [Nuxeo Data Visualzation](https://doc.nuxeo.com/x/WZCRAQ) to create dashboards for the Nuxeo Case Management Showcase.
+This Nuxeo plugin uses [Nuxeo Data Visualzation](https://doc.nuxeo.com/x/WZCRAQ) to create a dashboard for the CVS demo.

-It depends on the [cm-workflow-dashboards-elements](https://github.com/nuxeo-sandbox/cm-workflow-dashboards-elements) Polymer component.

 # Requirements